Adelanto ICE detention facilities: Conditions

-The prison, ICE's newest and largest in California, was the scene of small immigration protests in November 2013.
+The prison, then ICE's newest and largest in California, was the scene of small immigration protests in November 2013.

 Since its opening as an ICE detention center in 2011, Adelanto Detention Facility has faced accusations of insufficient medical care and poor conditions.
 Because of the poor conditions, in July 2015, 29 members of Congress sent a letter to ICE and federal inspectors requesting an investigation addressing their concerns.
 Later that year in November, 400 detainees went on a hunger strike, to demand better medical and dental care.

 In May 2018, government inspectors from the Department of Homeland Security (DHS) made a surprise visit to the detention center where 307 contract guards oversaw 1,659 immigrant detainees housed in different facilities around the center.
 Inspectors found multiple violations of ICE detention standards which posed significant health and safety risks for detainees and restricted detainees' rights.
 The violations found were: nooses in detainee cells, inappropriate segregation including misuse of solitary confinement, improperly handcuffed and shackled, and detainees with limited English lacked communication assistance; and untimely and inadequate detainee medical care.

 During the COVID-19 pandemic, a lawsuit was filed on behalf of six detainees with medical conditions due to inadequate sanitation and beds placed too close together.
 These conditions provided an “ideal incubation” opportunity for coronavirus.